SNAP-UQ: Self-supervised Next-Activation Prediction for Single-Pass Uncertainty in TinyML: Baselines and Tuning Details

 \subsection{Limitations of baselines under TinyML constraints}

-Entropy and Temp rely solely on softmax shape, which can remain overconfident under CID; Mahalanobis with diagonal covariance is memory-light but ignores cross-channel structure; Energy depends on logit scale (mitigated by $T_{\text{eng}}$); Evidential adds parameters and can be unstable without careful regularization; MCD/DEEP provide stronger uncertainty but are incompatible with strict single-pass/flash budgets on Small-MCU.
+Softmax-shape baselines such as entropy and temperature scaling can remain overconfident under CID because they do not observe internal feature dynamics.
+Mahalanobis with diagonal covariance is memory-light and fast but ignores cross-channel structure and can underperform under shifts that affect feature correlations.
+Energy-based scoring depends on logit scale (partially mitigated by tuning $T_{\text{eng}}$).
+Evidential methods add parameters and can be sensitive to regularization and optimization, especially under quantization.
+Multi-pass baselines (MCD/ensembles) typically provide stronger uncertainty estimates but are often incompatible with strict single-pass, flash, and energy budgets on Small-MCU deployments.